-Chuck Walther talks about working with and being around native Koreans during his time serving in Korea after the armistice.
+Chuck Walther speaks about working with and being around native Koreans during his time serving in Korea after the Armistice.
 He describes that they had a good relationship with each other.
-The only thing that was hard for him to adjust to was Korean food, particularly kimchi.
+He shares the only thing that was hard for him to adjust to was Korean food, particularly kimchi.

 Charles Walther describes interacting with other United Nations troops.
-He interacted with Koreans, Turks, Greeks, and Canadians.
-With the Koreans, Turks and Greeks, he ran into language barriers issues understanding one another.
+He recalls interacting with Koreans, Turks, Greeks, and Canadians.
+He remembers that with the Koreans, Turks, and Greeks, he ran into language barrier issues as it was difficult for them to understand one another.

 Donald H. Schwoch talks about the poverty and destruction of Seoul that he saw in 1955.
 Throughout Seoul, desperate children begged for food among the destroyed buildings.
 Even in Uijeongbu, the civilian population lived in huts with dirt floors.